tahirlee/tahirlee.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in the Division of Electronics and Electrical Engineering at Dongguk University, Seoul, Korea.
-Prior to my current role, I gained industry experience as a Machine Learning Engineer at AirFi, Barcelona, Spain, and served as a Lecturer at Superior University, Lahore, Pakistan.
-My research focuses on the intersection of Agentic AI, multimodal reasoning, and trustworthy machine intelligence, with applications in computational pathology, gastrointestinal image analysis, and robot-assisted surgery.
+I am an Assistant Professor in the Division of Electronics and Electrical Engineering at Dongguk University, Seoul.
+Prior to my current role, I gained industry experience as a Machine Learning Engineer at AirFi, Barcelona, and served as a Lecturer at Superior University, Lahore.
+My research focuses on the intersection of Agentic AI, multimodal reasoning, and trustworthy machine intelligence, with applications in computational pathology, gastrointestinal image analysis, and robot assisted surgery.

 Recent Updates